justinrosner/next-step/README.md

 # next-step
-Final year software engineering capstone project
+Final year software engineering capstone project.
+This project uses an Arduino in combination with ultrasonic sensors and a Lidar to provide guidance for visually impaired users in indoor settings.

 ## Directory Overview
     .